nickelpro/vito.nyc/content/posts/swig-runtime/index.md

 Thankfully there is a better way, the excellent *Simplified Wrapper and Interface Generator*, better known as [SWIG](http://www.swig.org/).
-In this series of posts we'll have a crash course in typical SWIG usage, and then a deep dive on the using the SWIG runtime header to allow for tight, seamless integration of C/C++ code written specifically to accelerate Python modules.
+In this series of posts we'll have a crash course in typical SWIG usage, and then a deep dive on using the SWIG runtime header to allow for tight, seamless integration of C/C++ code written specifically to accelerate Python modules.

 ## SWIG

 *If you're already familiar with SWIG, feel free to skip to Part 2*

-SWIG is the 8th Wonder of the software world, it takes an incredibly complicated job and makes it a transparent part of your build process.
+SWIG is the 8th Wonder of the Software World, it takes an incredibly complicated job and makes it a transparent part of your build process.
 SWIG cleanly integrates C and C++ routines into any of a dozen target languages using their native ABIs and foreign function interfaces.
 For many real-world